The Stopwatch of Death

 He calls it “The Stopwatch of Death.”

-Borsch created a model called the Stopwatch of Death in order to
+Borsch created a model called the Stopwatch of Death in order to provide a reliable unit of measurement with which to determine the scale of one active shooter incident relative to another:

 Number of murder attempts / Number of minutes = X